sandialabs/OWENS.jl/docs/src/indepth_installation.md

     exit()

 # Brief Julia Primer
-Now open the julia interactive repl and run the following blocks, obviously a multi-line block should be entered as one.
+Now open the julia interactive repl and run the following blocks, a multi-line block should be entered as one.

 julia